FelixAnna/web-service-dlw/readme.md

 	helm uninstall dlw -n dlw-dev
 	```

-7. user external ip of ingress to access the api services
+7. user external ip of loadbalancer(created by AKS by default) to access the api services

 ## Front-end